natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-02-the-trouble-with-interesting.md

 description: Reflecting on Walker Percy's exploration of modern emotions, particularly the shift from genuine feelings to mere interest and boredom.
 emoji: 🎭
 tags:
+  - 💬 Conversations
-  - 📰 newspapers
+  - 🤔 Curiosity
-  - 😮 emotions
+  - 📝 Writing
-  - 🔍 curiosity
+  - 🗳️ Politics
 haiku: |
   In a world of sighs,
   Boredom glazes over hearts,